GluuFederation/docs-oxd-prod/docs/sources/release-notes/index.md

 ## What's New in Version 4.0

-oxd 4.0 includes architectural changes as well as different bug fixing and improvements:
+oxd 4.0 includes architectural changes as well as different bug fixes and improvements:

  - introduced swagger 2.0 to oxd (we are planning to move to 3.0 when swagger codegen is ready)
  - socket transport is removed from oxd-server